-Here are some insights based on our first-hand market experience.
+Here are some insights on navigating this based on our first-hand market experience.
 The best part is that they don’t need you to dig deep into your pockets or invest overly large amounts of time!

 1. Set Your Wellness GPS